ivaniraldi/ivaniraldi/README.md

 >Hi! nice to meet you🤗

-I'm Iván, a student of 💛soyHenry, about to finish the course and obtain the Full-Stack Web Developer certificate🎓.
+I'm Iván, a Full-Stack Web Developer.
+Graduated from 💛soyHenry.
 I have all the required knowledge to start when the opportunity arises, although I prefer to work more on the Front-End since complements my Hobbies!
-I am very excited to have my first IT job👨‍💻, I am a proactive and very curious person💡, I really like what I do and I would love to develop it together with a good work team.
+I love the IT job👨‍💻, I am a proactive and very curious person💡, I really like what I do and I would love to develop it together with a good work team.

 >ℹ Some facts about me: